bd808/bd808.github.com/source/_posts/2013-10-27-planning-work-in-a-sprint.markdown

 This narrative you've created and the work that supports it are the forecast for the iteration.
 The product owner can take this information back to the rest of the stakeholders and tell them what to expect to hear about in the demonstration meeting at the end of the iteration.
-Be careful not to tell them to expect to see all of this work completed.
-The team has said they'll try to do this but they can't promise that it will get done any more than the CEO can promise how much money will be raised or how many new customers will be acquired.
+Be careful not to tell them that all of this work will be completed.
+The team has said they'll try to do this but they can't promise that it will get done any more than the stakeholders  can promise how much money will be raised or how many new customers will be acquired.

 Figure out how to do the work
 -----------------------------
-The last step before you close the planning meeting and get back to "real work", is to figure out how to actually *do* the work.
+The last step before you close the planning meeting and get back to "real work" is to figure out how to actually *do* the work.
 We're talking about agile practices here so nobody should expect a gantt chart chart or a architecture document, but <strike>anarchists</strike> agile teams need enough of a plan to do today's work efficiently.
 The product owner doesn't